aardappel/lobster/docs/source/README_FIRST.md

 syntax that combines the advantages of an expressive type system and compile-time memory management with a very lightweight, friendly and terse syntax, by doing most of the heavy lifting for you.
+It is competitive in [speed](RESULTS.html) with the fastest languages.

 The homepage has more on [the "why" of Lobster](http://strlen.com/lobster/).